openbsd/src/gnu/llvm/llvm/docs/GettingStarted.rst

    compiling more than one project, separate the items with a semicolon.
 Should you run into issues with the semicolon, try surrounding it with single quotes.

+ * -DLLVM_ENABLE_RUNTIMES
+   Set this equal to the runtimes you wish to compile (e.g. libcxx, libcxxabi, etc.)
+   If compiling more than one runtime, separate the items with a semicolon.
+Should you run into issues with the semicolon, try surrounding it with single quotes.

  * -DCLANG_ENABLE_STATIC_ANALYZER
    Set this option to OFF if you do not require the clang static analyzer.
 This should improve your build time slightly.